hlelo101/Random-small-apps/README.md

 **Write A**\
 Write A is an app that can write a lot of "A"s.
 When you start the app, just type the numbers of A that you want to write, and then you can let the app write the "A"s for you.\
 **EchoMore**\
-EchoMore is really just a copy of the echo command but you need to enter what you want to echo after you start the program (it doesn't supports options).
+EchoMore is really just a copy of the echo command but you need to enter what you want to echo after you start the program (it doesn't supports options).\
+**WindowsRapportCreator**\
+WindowsRapportCreator is an app that can create a rapport about your computer thanks to the info that you will enter in the app.
+You just have yo awanser the questions in the app, and the rapport will be automatically generated based on your awansers.